CorpLynx/rust-frontend/docs/USAGE_GUIDE.md

 ## Quick Start

-After running `cargo run`, you'll see the updated AI Chat interface with new controls in the header.
+After running `cargo run`, you'll see the Prometheus interface with new controls in the header.

 ## Interface Layout

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│  AI Chat Interface          🌙  [Clear Chat]                │  ← Header with new buttons
+│  Prometheus                 🌙  [Clear Chat]                │  ← Header with new buttons
 ├─────────────────────────────────────────────────────────────┤
 │  [Error messages appear here if any]                        │
 ├─────────────────────────────────────────────────────────────┤